 Expansive: Real estate Crowdfunding and Crowdlending platform founded in 2015, with headquarters in Mexico City and minimum investments of 5.000 Mexican Pesos.

-Invrespot: It has made investments since 2015 in various areas of Mexico City, from 50.000 to 200.000 Pesos, has developed 25 projects with more than 18 M Pesos of return delivered to investors.
+Invrespot: It has made investments since 2015 in various areas of Mexico City, from 50.000 to 200.000 pesos, it has developed 25 projects with more than 18 million pesos of yield delivered to investors.

 M2Crowd: Like the rest of the investment platforms of Mexicanas, it is headquartered in Mexico City, founded in 2017, it has made investments throughout the country for more than 4500 M Pesos.
 The minimum investments that vary depending on the project are from a minimum of 2.000 pesos.
 It is also a crowdlending platform for financing real estate projects.

 Pm2: This Mexican platform carries out a variant of real estate Crowdfunding, since the investment is made per m2 of construction projects with the minimum investment of 1 m2 and whose value of the m2 varies depending on the type of asset and the area in which it develops.